-U.S. generally accepted accounting principles require that the information except for such information entitled "2015 - September", "Prior Year", "PY", "Previously Reported", "Line Item Changes", and "Threshold", [and the information as of and for the year ended September 30, 2015, included in the "Text Data" of the FR Notes Reports and "Other Text Data" of the Other Data Report], included in Other data Report Numbers 1 (A and B only), 3 through 9, 12 (Other Data Info Section A only), 14, 17, and 18 to be presented to supplement the basic closing package financial statements.
+U.S. GAAP requires that the information except for such information entitled "2016 - September", "Prior Year", "PY", "Previously Reported", "Line Item Changes", and "Threshold", and the information as of and for the year ended September 30, 2016, included in the "Text Data" of the FR Notes Reports and "Other Text Data" of the Other Data Report, included in Other data Report Numbers 1, 8, 9, 15 through 19, to be presented to supplement the basic closing package financial statements.

 Such information, although not a part of the basic closing package financial statements, is required by the Federal Accounting Standards Advisory Board (FASAB) who considers it to be an essential part of financial reporting for placing the basic closing package financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the U.S., which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the closing package financial statements, and other knowledge we obtained during our audit of the closing package financial statements.
-Although our opinion on the closing package financial statements is not affected, Other Data Report Numbers 9, 17, and 18 contain material departures from the prescribed guidelines because the information included in these Other Data Reports presents the required information for the Financial Report of the U.S. Government and not the required information for the Postal Service's financial statements.
+Although our opinion on the closing package financial statements is not affected, Other Data Report Number 9 contains material departures from the prescribed guidelines because the information included in these Other Data Reports presents the required information for the Financial Report of the U.S. Government and not the required information for the Postal Service's financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Management has omitted data related to deferred maintenance and repairs in the GF007 Other Data Report, Note 9, that U.S. generally accepted accounting principles require to be presented to supplement the closing package financial statements.
+Management has omitted data related to deferred maintenance and repairs in the GF007 Other Data Report, Note 9, that U.S. GAAP requires to be presented to supplement the closing package financial statements.
 Such missing information, although not a part of the closing package financial statements, is required by the FASAB who considers it to be an essential part of financial reporting for placing the closing package financial statements in an appropriate operational, economic, or historical context.
 Our opinion on the closing package financial statements is not affected by this missing information.
 Also, 39 U.S.C. § 410 generally exempts the Postal Service from federal laws dealing with budgets or funds.
 Based on our review of the statute, we believe the Postal Service is not required to report such information.